Gender Differences in Negotiations

 In their book Women Don’t Ask (2003), Linda Babcock and Sara Laschever remark that while 57 percent of male Carnegie Mellon graduate business students negotiate their starting salaries, only 7 percent of women do so – resulting in male starting salaries 7.6 percent higher than those attained by women.
 Why don’t women attempt to negotiate as often as men?
 If they did so, is there any reason to think they would not do as well?

 When men and women negotiate with members of the opposite gender – and even the same gender – stereotypical beliefs affect their interactions.
 Many men and women assume that males are highly competitive, manipulative, win-lose negotiators who want to attain good deals from their counterparts.
 A widely held stereotype of difference is that women are more accommodating, who are also more likely to seek a win-win outcome, who also seek to preserve existing relationships by expanding the joint returns achieved by negotiating parties.
-If these stereotypical assumptions are right, we might expect male lawyers and business people to obtain better negotiating results than female attorneys and business people.
+If these stereotypical assumptions are right, we might expect well trained male lawyers and business people to obtain better negotiating results than trained female attorneys and business people.